 Cindy snickered and sauntered toward him, swaying her pelvis seductively like she was on a Paris catwalk, one slippered foot in front of the other, as if walking a beam.
 She was exceptionally beautiful, but for once, he didn’t feel that spike of excitement at the vision of her perfect anatomy, which worried him.

 “What has gotten into you?
-Feeling a little human-sick, I wager,” she giggled, her hands now on her hips, with one hip pushed sideways as if posing for a glamour shot.
-She countered him gently: “Well, for your information, that experiment was flawed.
+Feeling a little ‘human-sick’, I wager,” she giggled, her hands now on her hips, with one hip pushed sideways as if posing for a glamour shot.
+She countered him gently, accessing her exhaustive library deep into her cybernetic cortex.
+“Well, for your information,” she said, “That experiment was flawed.
 Let me tell you about this so-called soul science.
 It had a sample size that was inconclusive.
 In nineteen-o-one, a doctor named Duncan MacDougall found six terminal patients who were so exhausted they could not move when they were dying.
 This suited him, as it meant he could take their weight measurements accurately, and so he positioned their beds on industrial scales as they perished, to satisfy his experimental needs.
 He was also thought to have poisoned several dogs to repeat the experiment.
 It makes you wonder, doesn’t it, what kind of soul a man like that has?
 It’s not the weight of the soul, it’s the contents, I would have thought?”

 “You’re saying size doesn’t matter?” laughed Tom.